 The suspect, who faces charges of attempted murder, remains in custody after being examined at a hospital, he added.

-Ms Mahmood said that a new law enabling the government to ban state-backed groups would be unveiled in the coming weeks.
-The new powers tackles individuals or groups acting on behalf of state-sponsored organisations.
+Ms Mahmood said a new law enabling the government to ban state-backed groups would be unveiled in the coming weeks.
+The new powers would allow people or groups acting on behalf of state-sponsored organisations to be prohibited.

 She also indicated that she would consider adding Iran's Islamic Revolutionary Guard Corps to the list of banned state-linked organisations.